-car1.txt looks like this: car2.txt looks like this:
+car1.txt looks like this:

+car2.txt looks like this:
-Pontiac Ford

-Grand-Am Mustang

-White White

-160 230

-true false

-Now for the fun part.
-Let us make this work with the Autoshow.
+Pontiac Grand-Am White 160 true Ford Mustang White 230 false Now for the fun part.
+Lets make this work with the Autoshow.
 We will make saveTo() and loadFrom() methods in the Autoshow class as well.
 This time, we need to save ALL the Car objects from the autoshow's cars list.

 Recall that we need to first save the autoshow's name to the file:

 '''

 public void saveTo(PrintWriter aFile) {

 aFile.println(name);

 ...

+}

 '''